-Perl Perl version 5.14.2 documentation - perlfork will properly wait for the termination of the pseudo-process and return its status. kill() kill('KILL',) can be used to terminate a pseudo-process by passing it the ID returned by fork().
-This should not be used except under dire circumstances, because the operating system may not guarantee integrity of the process resources when a running thread is terminated.
-Note that using kill('KILL',) on a pseudo-process() may typically cause memory leaks, because the thread that implements the pseudo-process does not get a chance to clean up its resources. kill('TERM',) can also be used on pseudo-processes, but the signal will not be delivered while the pseudo-process is blocked by a system call, e.g. waiting for a socket to connect, or trying to read from a socket with no data available.
-Starting in Perl 5.14 the parent process will not wait for children to exit once they have been exec()

-Calling exec() within a pseudo-process actually spawns the requested executable in a separate process and waits for it to complete before exiting with the same exit status as that process.
+kill() kill('KILL', ...) can be used to terminate a pseudo-process by passing it the ID returned by fork().
+The outcome of kill on a pseudo-process is unpredictable and it should not be used except under dire circumstances, because the operating system may not guarantee integrity of the process resources when a running thread is terminated.
+The process which implements the pseudo-processes can be blocked and the Perl interpreter hangs.
+Note that using kill('KILL', ...) on a pseudo-process() may typically cause memory leaks, because the thread that implements the pseudo-process does not get a chance to clean up its resources. kill('TERM', ...) can also be used on pseudo-processes, but the signal will not be delivered while the pseudo-process is blocked by a system call, e.g. waiting for a socket to connect, or trying to read from a socket with no data available.
+Starting in Perl 5.14 the parent process will not wait for children to exit once they have been signalled with kill('TERM', ...) to avoid deadlock during process exit.
+You will have to explicitly call waitpid() to make sure the child has time to clean-up itself, but you are then also responsible that the child is not blocking on I/O either. exec() Calling exec() within a pseudo-process actually spawns the requested executable in a separate process and waits for it to complete before exiting with the same exit status as that process.
 This means that the process ID reported within the running executable will be different from what the earlier Perl fork() might have returned.
 Similarly, any process manipulation functions applied to the ID returned by fork() will affect the waiting pseudo-process that called exec(), not the real process it is waiting for after the exec().
+When exec() is called inside a pseudo-process then DESTROY methods and END blocks will still be called after the external process returns. exit() exit() always exits just the executing pseudo-process, after automatically wait()-ing for any outstanding child pseudo-processes.
+Note that this means that the process as a whole will not exit unless all running pseudo-processes have exited.
+See below for some limitations with open filehandles.